 The World Anti-Doping Code

 WADA Code is the document which harmonises regulations regarding Anti-Doping across all sports and all countries in the world so that all athletes have the benefit of the same anti-doping policies and procedures irrespective of the sport, nationality or the country in which they are tested.
-The Code first came into effect on 1st January 2004 and the new revised Code came into effect on 1st January 2009.
-The Code operates in conjunction with five International Standards: List of Prohibited Substances and Methods; Testing and Investigations; Therapeutic Use Exemptions; Laboratories and Protection of Privacy and Personal Information.
+The Code first came into effect on 1st January 2004 and the new revised Code editions came into effect on 1st January 2009, 2015 and 2021.
+The Code operates in conjunction with eight International Standards: List of Prohibited Substances and Methods, Education, Testing and Investigations, Result Management, Code Compliance for Signatories, Therapeutic Use Exemptions, Laboratories and Protection of Privacy and Personal Information.

 More information on Anti-Doping can be found here: